Microsoft Security • Sentinel • KQL • Detection • Response

 Security Operations

-Logs do not protect you by themselves.
-Security operations is where signal becomes action.
-GEMXIT helps organisations strengthen Microsoft Sentinel visibility, improve Defender XDR triage, investigate patterns with KQL, tune detections, and build response workflows around what the environment is really saying.
+Logs do not protect an organisation by themselves.
+Security operations is where identity, endpoint, email, cloud and network signals are turned into triage decisions, evidence and response.
+GEMXIT helps organisations strengthen Microsoft Sentinel visibility, improve Defender XDR incident handling, investigate behaviour with KQL, tune detections and build repeatable response workflows around what the environment is really saying.

 What this solves